-This post is about a great, strong, safe pet bike basket that we found – the Axiom Pet Bike Basket, which you can get for less than $60.
-A while ago I asked for advice on a good pet bike basket for transporting a small dog – our new puppy, Billy.
+This post is about a great, strong, safe pet bike basket that we found – the Axiom Pet Bike Basket.
+A long time ago I asked for advice on a good pet bike basket for transporting a small dog – our dog, Billy.
 Billy is a Yorkie-Poo, but as I find that name embarrassing to say out loud in public, I prefer to call him “mainly a Poodle.”
 A lot of good advice poured in, and we did a bit of investigating on our own.

 Installation of the Axiom Basket was pretty simple.
 The cool thing is that you can attach the Axiom Dual Function Premium Pet Bike Basket to a quick release bracket on the handle bars, or use the built-in adjustable brackets on the bottom to simply snap it onto your rear bike rack.
 We chose to install it on the front of the bike.
 I was happy to find that the quick release really is quick, and that it is a cinch to put the basket back on.

 This is Billy, the first time he got in the basket: